Aider-AI/aider/docs/unified-diffs.md

 ```

 Choosing such a familiar, popular output format means that GPT has
-seen *many* examples in its training dat.
+seen *many* examples in its training data.
 It's been trained to generate
 text that conforms to the unified diff syntax.